kailash-manasarovar/statement/docs/timeline/2024/july.md

 - I tell my friend in Madrid (who doesn't really understand what I'm saying) and the expert in Alicante about this.
 - I explain it very clearly to the expert, with screenshots; See page 5 of the [email thread to the perito](../../content/documents/evidence/comms-with-perito.pdf).
 - I never hear anything from the expert in Alicante about this or anything else.
-- My friend phones him repeatedly and the receptionist fobs her off.
+- My friend phones him repeatedly for updates and the receptionist fobs her off.

 ## Sexual arousal